ziwei-yang/websocket/doc/websocket_design.md

 ### Data Flow

-Exchange Server → TCP/IP Socket → SSL/TLS → HTTP Parser → Plain Text
+Exchange Server → TCP/IP Socket → SSL/TLS → Ringbuffer -> HTTP/Websocket Parser → on_msg()

 - **TCP/IP Socket**: Uses socket.h to handle network traffic
-- **SSL/TLS**: Uses OpenSSL library for handshaking and message encryption/decryption support
+- **SSL/TLS**: Uses OpenSSL/LibreSSL/OpenSSL+kTLS(Linux only) library for handshaking and message encryption/decryption support.
-- **HTTP Layer**: Custom implementation (no external library) that parses HTTP 200 OK responses and extracts payload content
+- **HTTP/Websocket**: Custom implementation (no external library) that parses HTTP 200 OK responses and extracts payload content
+- **Event poll**: epoll on Linux, kqueue on macos

 ### Memory Model

-- **Ring Buffer**: Pre-allocated 10MB ring buffer for receiving data from rx_queue and transmitting to tx_queue
+- **Ring Buffer**: Pre-allocated 8192KB ring buffer for receiving data from rx_queue and transmitting to tx_queue
 - **Zero-Copy Operations**: Both sending and consuming data within the ring buffer use offset-based operations with zero-copy semantics
   - Specifically: `ringbuffer_next_read(rb, *data, *len)` retrieves the next readable memory pointer and available content length. `ws_send()` is invoked with the address and offset in the tx_queue buffer directly.
 No in-stack `buffer[]` is used for data transmission.
 - **Single Producer-Consumer Model**: The ring buffer is designed for exactly one writer and one reader, eliminating contention.
 The SSL context is the sole writer, writing directly into the ring buffer via `SSL_read()`.